TRACKING IDA: Remnants Of Ida To Bring Threats Of Severe Thunderstorms, Flooding And Isolated Tornadoes To Region

 A significant flooding threat is materializing as the remnants of Ida will move over the Delaware and Lehigh Valleys Wednesday and Thursday.
 Soil and moisture conditions across portions of the area are in the 90%+ percentile range, most widespread in the Poconos, due to recent heavy rains and thus this will exacerbate the already high potential for flooding during this event.

 The rain will not begin until Wednesday evening or night.
-At present, Center City looks to be in the 2-3″ rainfall accumulation range, with 3-5″ for most of Pennsylvania and 1-2+ for New Jersey and Delaware with of course locally higher amounts.READ MORE: Customers Affected By Wawa Data Breach Eligible For $5, $15 Wawa Gift Cards Or Up To $500 Cash
+At present, Center City looks to be in the 2-3″ rainfall accumulation range, with 3-5″ for most of Pennsylvania and 1-2+ for New Jersey and Delaware with of course locally higher amounts.READ MORE: Central Bucks Students To Wear Masks Starting Next Week, School Board Says After Heated Meeting

 By midday Thursday, most of Ida’s rain will be offshore, though scattered showers may persist into the afternoon.